 NHL Game Summary - Calgary at NY Islanders

-Uniondale, NY (Sports Network) - John Tavares scored the game-winning goal early in the third period and added an assist, sending the New York Islanders to a 3-1 win over the Calgary Flames at Nassau Coliseum.
+Uniondale, NY (Sports Network) - Bruno Gervais scored the go-ahead goal in the third period, and the New York Islanders held on to beat Calgary, 3-2, dealing the Flames' playoff hopes a serious blow.

 Calgary entered Thursday's contest four points behind idle Detroit for the final playoff spot in the Western Conference, but failed to pick up ground despite holding a lead entering the third period.

 Matt Moulson and Trent Hunter also scored for the Islanders, who had been shut out in their last two games and had lost three in a row overall.
 Martin Biron made 21 saves, including 12 in the final period.

 "It's easy to say, 'Let's get up for this game and let's respond right.'
 But you play the game, you never know if you're going to be sluggish or if you're going to be right," Biron said.
 "I think that to be able to slowly pick away at it, that was a great feeling."

 Nigel Dawes and Eric Nystrom had the goals for the Flames, who opened a three- game road trip that also takes them to Boston and Washington.
 Miikka Kiprusoff allowed all three goals on 22 shots in the loss.

 "This one, we feel, got away from us," said Calgary's Jarome Iginla.
 "And it hurts, it's a tough one, but nobody's giving up."

 Calgary led 2-1 heading into the third period, but the Islanders evened the game only 28 seconds into the frame.
 New York defenseman Mark Streit had his point shot saved, but Moulson spotted the loose puck to the left of the crease and quickly wristed it into the open net.